Where design can make the biggest impact in the next decade, according to over 30 experts

 Designing For Diverse Audiences

 We must recognize that our day to day design decisions have a lasting impact across society and our planet.
 The era of designing for the individual is over.
-We have a responsibility to not only be the “voice of the customer,” but to better understand the broader implications of our work and design more inclusively for more diverse audiences.—Kate Aronowitz, design partner, GV
+We have a responsibility to not only be the “voice of the customer,” but to better understand the broader implications of our work and design more inclusively for more diverse audiences.—Kate Aronowitz, lead operations partner, GV

 Public Policy